PhilipYip1988/python-tutorials/006_collections/readme.md

 ![037_lists](./images/037_lists.png)

 Care should be taken to understand how these functions operate regarding list mutability.
-These functions modify the list object in place and if we assign the output of the function to a new variable name, the new variable name will be the type ```NoneType``` object:
+These functions modify the list object in place and output of the function is assigned to a new variable name, the new variable name will be of the type ```NoneType``` object:

 ```
 old_list = [1, 2, 3, 4]